base/base/docs/specs/governance/governor.md

 #### `castVoteWithReason`

 Cast a vote on a proposal with a reason.
+This function MUST apply the same logic specified in [`castVote`](#castvote).

 ```solidity
 function castVoteWithReason(uint256 _proposalId, uint8 _support, string memory _reason) external returns (uint256)